Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Vehicles will now respawn with correct pylons and animations (for example changed in editor via pylon editor or garage)
 - Improved: Better position handling for vehicle spawning (findEmptyPosition)
 - Added: Encore update destroyers to carrier
+- Added: Base sabotage.
+Enemy will drop in assault soldiers with satchels and attack your base.
+Disabled by default, can be enabled by server lobby params (d_with_base_sabotage)

 3.95
 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!